Izel19/Metacrafters/Course 3/README.md

-# TokenDeFIA
+# SimpleGame

-TokenDeFIA is a Solidity smart contract that facilitates the minting and burning of tokens representing Formula 1 (F1).
-This contract tracks token balances for different addresses and allows for the creation and destruction of tokens while ensuring proper validations.
+SimpleGame is a Solidity smart contract that implements a simple two-player game.
+Players compete by submitting values, and the player with the higher value earns a point.
+The game ends when a player's score reaches 5, declaring them the winner.

 ## Description

-TokenDeFIA manages tokens related to Formula 1, abbreviated as "F1."
-It allows authorized users to:
-  -Mint new tokens for a specific address.
-  -Burn tokens from a specific address.
-  -Track the overall token supply and the balance of each address.
-The contract ensures the integrity of operations, such as validating sufficient balances before burning tokens, and includes events for monitoring token activity.
-With modification features such as Assert, Revert, and Require, this provides additional security and safety nets towards users using the contract
+SimpleGame allows two players to:
+  -Compete in multiple rounds by providing values.
+  -Earn points for having the higher value in a round.
+  -Handle ties where no points are awarded.
+  -Determine the winner when a player reaches a score of 5.
+  -Reset the game to start a new match.
+The contract enforces gameplay rules through checks, such as ensuring the game is active, preventing ties, and validating score limits.
+It uses require, revert, and assert to ensure proper operation and prevent invalid game states.

 ## Getting Started

 ### Installing

-To install and deploy the contract, follow these steps:
+To deploy and interact with the contract, follow these steps:

-1. Set up your environment: Use a Solidity development tool such as Remix or Hardhat
+  1. Set up a Solidity development environment (e.g., Remix or Hardhat).
-2. Copy the code: Clone or copy the contract code into your development environment.
+  2. Copy the contract code into a new Solidity file (e.g., SimpleGame.sol).
-3. Prepare your compiler: Ensure the Solidity compiler is set to version ^0.8.0 or compatible.
+  3. Compile the contract using Solidity version ^0.8.13.
+  4. Deploy the contract to a test network or local blockchain (e.g., JavaScript VM in Remix).

 ## Features

-### Mint Tokens
-Adds tokens to a specific address and increases the overall token supply.
+### Play a Round
+Players submit values to compete in a round.
+The player with the higher value earns a point.
 ```
-mint(address _address, uint _amount)
+playRound(uint value1, uint value2)
 ```
+  -Requires the game to be active.
+  -Awards a point to the player with the higher value.
+  -Ends the game if a player's score reaches 5.

 ### Burn Tokens
-Removes tokens from a specific address and decreases the overall token supply.
+Retrieves the result of the game after it has ended.
 ```
-burn(address _address, uint _amount)
+checkWinner() public view returns (string memory)
 ```
+  -Returns "Player 1 wins!" or "Player 2 wins!" if there is a winner.
+  -Ensures the game is not still ongoing.

 ### Steps in Remix:
-  1. Open Remix and create a new Solidity file (e.g., TokenDeFIA.sol).
+  1.Open Remix and create a new Solidity file (e.g., SimpleGame.sol).
   2. Paste the contract code into the file.
-  3. Set the compiler version to ^0.8.0 and compile the contract.
+  3. Set the compiler version to ^0.8.13 and compile the contract.
-  4. Deploy the contract to a test network (e.g., JavaScript VM or a testnet).
+  4. Deploy the contract to the JavaScript VM or another test network.

-Interacting with the Contract:
+#### Interacting with the Contract:
-          -Use the mint function to add tokens to an address.
-Example: mint(0xAbc123..., 100);
-          -Use the burn function to remove tokens from an address.
-Example: burn(0xAbc123..., 50);
+  -Use playRound to play a round.
+Example: playRound(3, 5) awards a point to Player 2.
+  -Use checkWinner to see the game's result after it ends.
+Example: checkWinner().
+  -Use resetGame to start a new match.
+Example: resetGame().

 ### Help
- -If the mint or burn operations fail:
-     -Verify the address's balance before burning tokens.
-     -Ensure the _amount provided to the mint function is greater than 0.
- -Ensure compatibility by using Solidity version ^0.8.0.
+Common Issues
+  -"Game has ended.": The game is over.
+Use resetGame to start a new game.
+  -"Both values are equal.
+No points awarded.": Players submitted equal values.
+Provide distinct values.
+  -Gas Consumption: Ensure proper usage of resources when deploying or interacting with the contract.

 ### Authors
 Gregorio B. Lantajo Jr.